 New in version 1.6: This feature was previously enabled by setting autoload=False.
-That alias was removed in Passlib 1.8
+That alias has been deprecated, and will be removed in Passlib 1.8

 • autosave (bool) - Normally, any changes made to an HtdigestFile instance will not be saved until save() is explicitly called.
 However, if autosave=True is specified, any changes made will be saved to disk immediately (assuming path has been set).